Wind energy boom and golden eagles collide in the US West | Federal News Network

 CODY, Wyo.
 (AP) — The rush to build wind farms to combat climate change is colliding with preservation of one of the U.S. West’s most spectacular predators — the golden eagle — as the species teeters on the edge of decline.

-Ground zero in the conflict is Wyoming, a stronghold for golden eagles that soar on 7-foot (2-meter) wings and a favored location for wind farms.
+Ground zero in the conflict is Wyoming, a stronghold for golden eagles that soar on seven-foot (two-meter) wings and a favored location for wind farms.
 As wind turbines proliferate, scientists say deaths from collisions...

 READ MORE